-The Scholarship Committee will meet one time in early April to review the applications and determine the number of scholarships awarded.
+The Scholarship Committee will meet in May to review the applications and determine the number of scholarships awarded.
 Notification of scholarship amounts will be sent to the camper’s home address.
 Applications must be postmarked by May 1st to be considered.

 The Scholarship Committee hopes to give scholarships that will cover 30 to 50% of the Standard Tuition rate.
 The amount awarded will be dependent on how many people apply for the Warren Willis Summer Camp Scholarship.
 Please be aware that we do not award 100% scholarships.

 How do I know if campers from my church have been awarded a scholarship?